 Types of Handheld Vacuums

-Cordless Handheld Vacuum Cleaners
+Cordless Handheld Vacuums

 Because they're not tethered to a cord, cordless handheld vacuums are very versatile.
-The best hand vacs use Lithium-ion batteries (Li-ion) batteries.
+The best hand vacs use lithium-ion batteries (Li-ion) batteries.
 With a Li-ion battery, full power is maintained until the battery runs out of juice.
 However, they can take four or more hours to charge, and then have a runtime of about 12 to 20 minutes.
 This makes them best for quick touchups, rather than extensive cleaning jobs.

-Corded Hand Vacuums
+Corded Handheld Vacuums

 These typically have power cords between 12 and 25 feet long.
 Corded models aren't limited on run time, they vacuum for as long as you need them to.
-For some cleaning tasks like stairs or an automobile, you may need an extension cord, though.
+For some cleaning tasks, like stairs or an automobile, you may need an extension cord, though.
 We saw more complaints about a corded vacuum seeming heavy, even if it weighs less than comparable cordless vacuums, which leads us to conclude that there is a fatigue factor in using even a relatively lightweight handheld vacuum for a long period of time.

 vacuums are ideal for quick cleanup jobs